|

 -

-with Teresa and John - Vilma Seelaus, OCD
+Teresa of Jesus and John of Cross - Vilma Seelaus, OCD

 -